MicrosoftDocs/visualstudio-docs/docs/python/overview-of-python-tools-for-visual-studio.md

 Python is a popular programming language that is reliable, flexible, easy to learn, free to use on all operating systems, and supported by both a strong developer community and many free libraries.
 Python supports all manners of development, including web applications, web services, desktop apps, scripting, and scientific computing, and is used by many universities, scientists, casual developers, and professional developers alike.
 You can learn more about the language on [python.org](https://www.python.org) and [Python for Beginners](https://www.python.org/about/gettingstarted/).

-Visual Studio on Windows is a powerful Python IDE.
+Visual Studio is a powerful Python IDE on Windows.
 Visual Studio provides [open-source](https://github.com/Microsoft/ptvs) support for the Python language through the Python Development and Data Science workloads (Visual Studio 2017) and the free Python Tools for Visual Studio extension (Visual Studio 2015 and earlier).

 Python is not presently supported in Visual Studio for Mac, but is available on Mac and Linux through Visual Studio Code (see [questions and answers](#questions-and-answers)).

 To get started: